EtteGit/EnragedRabbitProject/usermods/CW2_Filament_Sensor/Readme.md

 ![](./images/install1.jpg)

 A few very important notes:
-1. Don't use regular screws - they are magnetic and will interfere with the sensor operation.
+1. Don't use regular stell screws near the sensor - they are magnetic and will interfere with the sensor operation.
 Use non-magnetic stainless steel or brass screws.
 2. There is a 0.4 mm wall between the screw and the sensor to prevent sensor damage from the screw.
 Do not overtighten.
 3. Nylon screw might work too (I haven't tried).
 In order for nylon screw to work you will need to fix it with a regular screw first - this will establish the threads and break the wall a little bit.
 Then substitute it for a nylon screw.